-- a) all waiver services, with the exception of Personal Assistance/Habilitation (PAB) and consumer-directed PAB (CD PAB), must be provided in-state only.
-PAB and CD PAB are the only services that can be provided out-of-state within the United States.
-No waiver services shall be provided out of the country; - b) based on historical utilization patterns, a typical request for vacation out-of-state is 10 to 14 days annually.
+- a) all waiver services, except for Personal Assistance/Habilitation (PAB) and Community Learning Service (CLS), must be provided in-state only.
+PAB and CLS can be provided out-of-state within the United States.
+No waiver services shall be provided out of the country.
+Waiver funds are not used to pay for any travelrelated costs for the worker; - b) based on historical utilization patterns, a typical request for vacation out-of-state is 10 to 14 days annually.
 The 14-day limit for out-of-state vacations has been in effect for a number of years.
 An exception process exists if an emergency situation were to arise during the participant's travel; - i) an updated ISP action plan identifying the travel out-of-state shall be completed and signed by the participant or guardian (if applicable), waiver provider, and DOH/DDD case manager.
-The participant or guardian has identified a back-up plan for assuring the PAB staff hours per week do not exceed what is assessed in the current ISP action plan.
-Except for unforeseeable emergency situations, the participant or guardian uses the back-up plan to ensure that the participant's needs can be met within the authorized days and hours; ii) the participant's PAB worker accompanies the participant and provides the service.
-The DOH/DDD does not pay for any of the travel costs or accommodations for the participant and the PAB worker; - c) unless the DOH/DDD identifies situations that require changes to the limit, the DOH/DDD does not anticipate adjusting the limit; - d) for any emergency situation in order to safeguard the health and welfare of the participant, the DOH/DDD administration shall assess the need for an increase in PAB services on a case-by-case basis.
+The participant or guardian has identified a back-up plan for assuring the PAB/CLS staff hours per week do not exceed what is assessed in the current ISP action plan.
+Except for unforeseeable emergency situations, the participant or guardian uses the back-up plan to ensure that the participant's needs can be met within the authorized days and hours; ii) the participant's PAB/CLS worker(s) accompanies the participant and provides the service.
+The DOH/DDD does not pay for any of the travel costs or accommodations for the participant and the PAB/CLS worker(s); - c) unless the DOH/DDD identifies situations that require changes to the limit, the DOH/DDD does not anticipate adjusting the limit; - d) for any emergency situation in order to safeguard the health and welfare of the participant, the DOH/DDD administration shall assess the need for an increase in PAB/CLS services on a case-by-case basis.
 Participants who may require medical treatment out-of-state shall be referred to the QUEST Integration Medicaid Health Plans; - e) participants and their family or guardians (if applicable) are able to contact their case managers to explain unusual or unexpected situations that require authorization of out-of-state services.
-As noted in (d), services may be authorized above the limit by certain individuals within the organization; and - f) participants are notified that all services, except for PAB, must be provided in-state when they are accepted into the waiver program.
+As noted in (d), services may be authorized above the limit by certain individuals within the organization; and - f) participants are notified that all services, except for PAB and CLS, must be provided in-state when they are accepted into the waiver program.
 The providers are aware of the requirement as it is written in the Medicaid Waiver Standards.